ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 title: "Collateral: The right way to think about trading options"
 ---

-I like fundamental ideas (generally - not only the sense of financial lingo).
+I like fundamental ideas (generally - not only in the sense of financial lingo).
 In particular, one of my pet peeves is when options traders talk about complex options strategies, often to flex a supposedly deep understanding of options.

 To my mind, there is only one thing one needs to study to deeply understand options trading: How to collateralize a short contract.
 There are roughly three mechanisms to understand, and every options strategy is built on one or more of these mechanisms.